 The Committee was assigned 188 MBS items to review, including procedures, investigations and other services related to cardiology.
-All recommendations relating to these items are included in this final report.
+All recommendations relating to these items are included in this report for consultation.
+The Committee also provided input on items that will be referred to their primary reviewing Clinical Committee to assist with their recommendations for consultation.

-An inclusive set of stakeholders were engaged in consultation on the recommendations outlined in this report.
-Following this period of consultation, the recommendations have been finalised and will be presented to the Taskforce.
+An inclusive set of stakeholders is now engaged in consultation on the recommendations outlined in this report.
+Following this period of consultation, the recommendations will be finalised and presented to the Taskforce.
 The Taskforce will consider the report and stakeholder feedback before making recommendations to the Minister for Health for consideration by the Government.

-2.1 Key recommendations
+1.1 Key recommendations